UKHomeOffice/pttg-ip-api/src/test/specs/readme.md

 Please see the StepAssertorTest class to see the StepAssertor in action.

-IMPORTANT - if the response format from the service changes, update the json in the StepAssertor to an example in the new format.
+IMPORTANT - if the response format from the service changes, update the json in the StepAssertorTest to an example in the new format.
 Then fix all the tests it breaks.